-Financial management and accountability are important components of Developer Contributions planning and is in accordance with the Environmental Planning and Assessment Act 1979.
-Council is responsible for the maintenance of an accurate and up to date register of all Section 7.11 Contributions.
+Financial management and accountability are important components of Developer Contributions planning and is in accordance with Section 94 of the Environmental Planning and Assessment Act 1979.
+Council is responsible for the maintenance of an accurate and up to date register of all Section 94 Contributions.